Matching Probabilities In Exercises 11-16, match the event with i... | Channels for Pearson+

 Probability

-Probability is a measure of the likelihood that a particular event will occur, expressed as a number between 0 and 1.
+Probability is a measure of the likelihood that an event will occur, expressed as a number between 0 and 1.
 A probability of 0 indicates an impossible event, while a probability of 1 indicates a certain event.
-In this context, understanding how to calculate the probability of selecting a specific number from a defined range is crucial.
+In this context, the probability of selecting the winning door can be calculated by dividing the number of favorable outcomes by the total number of possible outcomes.

 Recommended video: